-11th November 2018 commemorates 100 years since the end of World War One.
-The Parish Council is holding an event to remember those who perished during this terrible war.
+11th November 2018 commemorated 100 years since the end of World War One.

 During World War One there was an airfield in just to the south of the Medmerry car park in Drove Lane.
-To commemorate this airfield the Airfields of Britain Conservation Trust are providing us with a commemorative plaque.
-The RSPB have kindly agreed to allow us to install this plaque in the RSPB Medmerry car park in Drove Lane.
+To commemorate this airfield the Airfields of Britain Conservation Trust has provided us with a commemorative plaque.
+The RSPB kindly agreed to allow us to install this plaque in the RSPB Medmerry car park in Drove Lane.

-The plaque will be unveiled on 11th November at 3.15pm following this short ceremony the church bell will be rung as part of the national bell ringing event.
-We will then process to the church were refreshments will be available.
+The plaque was unveiled on 11th November at 3.15pm following this short ceremony the church bell was rung as part of the national bell ringing event.
+We then walked to the church were refreshments were enjoyed by all.

-The war memorial is currently illegible and therefore the parish council working party is trying to carry out research as the names of those resident of the parish who passed away – Do you have any information?
+The war memorial is currently illegible and therefore the parish council working party has been trying to carry out research as the names of those resident of the parish who passed away – Do you have any information?

 For more information on the Airfields of Britain Conservation Trust please see http://www.abct.org.uk/airfields/airfield-finder/earnley/